xyproto/cxx/README.md

 ## C++17 on macOS

-For installing a recent enough version of ++ on macOS, installing GCC with Homebrew and the `--HEAD` flag, is one possible approach:
+For installing a recent enough version of C++ on macOS, installing GCC with Homebrew and the `--HEAD` flag is one possible approach:

     brew install gcc --HEAD